queryluke/masseffect-5e/static/data/rules/10-06-casting-a-spell.md

 #### Sphere
 You select a sphere's point of origin, and the sphere extends outward from that point.
-The sphere's size is expressed as a radius in feet that extends from the point.
+The sphere's size is expressed as a radius in meters that extends from the point.

 A sphere's point of origin is included in the sphere's area of effect.